zalando-stups/planb-cassandra/README.rst

     $ mai login  # get temporary AWS credentials
     $ ./create_cluster.py --cluster-name mycluster eu-west-1 eu-central-1

+In order to be able to receive notification emails in case instance recovery is triggered, provide either SNS topic name in ``--sns-topic``, or email to subscribe in ``--sns-email`` (or both).

+If only the email address is specified, then SNS topic name defaults to ``planb-cassandra-system-event``.
+An SNS topic will be created (if it doesn't exist) in each of the specified regions.
+If email is specified, then it will be subscribed to the topic.

 After allowing SSH access (TCP port 22) by changing the Security Group, you can use `Più`_ to get SSH access and create your application user and the first schema: